-The Best Budget Dive Watches For Men (2022)
+The Best Budget Dive Watches For Men (2024)

 It’s a timepiece that does good and looks good.
 A winning combination.

-Seiko has diving watch provenance.
+Seiko has been making some of the best budget dive watches for decades.
 In 1965, it was the first Japanese brand to launch this type of watch, which was subsequently worn by the 8th Japanese Antarctic Research Expedition.
 It also developed a saturation-diver’s watch that didn’t need a helium escape valve, using instead an L-shaped single-crystal gasket.

 This Prospex, named Samurai because its angular shaped looks as though it’s been sliced by a Samurai sword, is designed to be practical, dependable and durable.
 Everything about it is no-nonsense – from the bulky, highly legible hands and indices filled with Lumibrite (Seiko’s proprietary lume) to the black-on-black case and strap.